TrustDeck/trustdeck-client/ace-client/Readme.md

-# TrustDeck ACE Connector
+# TrustDeck ACE Client Library
-A library that provides access to the APIs of the TrustDeck ACE service.
+A Client library that provides access to the APIs of the TrustDeck ACE service.

 > **Note:** This project is currently under active development.
 APIs and features may change.

 ## Overview

-The ACE Connector API serves as a client-side interface to the TrustDeck ACE service, providing endpoints for:
+The TrustDeck ACE Client Library serves as a client-side interface to the TrustDeck ACE service, providing endpoints for:

 - Domain management (create, read, update, delete)
 - Pseudonym operations (creation, retrieval, update, deletion)